-Imagine that a number of people use Google to perform a search for “orange,” and then “banana,” and then “pineapple” and then choose the web page “http://www.example.com/fruit.htm” in the search results they see.
+Imagine that many people use Google to perform a search for “orange,” and then “banana,” and then “pineapple,” and then choose the web page “http://www.example.com/fruit.htm” in the search results they see.

-Now imagine that Google looks at the information it collects about what people do when they search, and finds in its query logs and click logs that there are a large number, a statistically significant number, of people who search for “orange,” and then “banana,” and then “pineapple,” or possibly the same search terms in a slightly different order, and then tend to click on “http://www.example.com/fruit.htm.”
+Now imagine that Google looks at the information it collects about what people do when they search, and finds click and query log patterns showing that there are a large number, a statistically significant number, of people who search for “orange,” and then “banana,” and then “pineapple,” or possibly the same search terms in a slightly different order.
+They tend to click on “http://www.example.com/fruit.htm.”

-Google may also notice that there are people looking for some very related terms during query sessions, such as consecutive searches for “banana,” “apple” and “pineapple.”
+Google may also notice in query logs that people are looking for some very related terms during query sessions, such as consecutive searches for “banana,” “an apple,” and “pineapple.”

-Google was granted a patent on this process this past week:
+Google was granted a patent on this query log patterns process this past week:

 Rank-adjusted content items

 Invented by Mayur Datar, Kedar Dhamdhere, and Ashutosh Garg

 Granted October 27, 2009